Natural Light: Time of Day & Weather

 BE FLEXIBLE

-When planning a photo shoot - paritcularly for a wedding or elopement - have a timeline to set yourself up for the best photos possible.
-Although, it’s just as important to realize that sometimes, things don’t always go as planned - and that’s okay!
-I encourage all clients to be a little flexible when it comes to their photo shoot plans; particularly when it comes to weather.
+I encourage all clients to be a little flexible when it comes to their photo shoot plans; particularly when it comes to the time of day and the weather.
 To help ensure you are able to capture memorable moments, have a back-up plan in mind regarding a “rain date” option and/or an indoor venue in mind.